-Analysis | GOP’s top vaccine skeptics have completely lost the plot
+Analysis | The GOP’s top vaccine skeptics have lost the plot

 And while these are among the most extreme voices in the official GOP, they are echoing — and furthering — claims already widely circulating in the vaccine-skeptic community, with a big one recently being that the vaccines are indeed failing, as Greene claimed.

-Senate Minority Leader Mitch McConnell (R-Ky.) has, to his credit, been one of the foremost GOP promoters of the coronavirus vaccines.
-But a few weeks ago he lamented that there wasn’t much more he could do than tell people to get the vaccine.
+Senate Minority Leader Mitch McConnell (R-Ky.) has, to his credit, been one of the foremost GOP promoters of coronavirus vaccines.
+But a few weeks ago, he lamented that there wasn’t much more he could do than tell people to get vaccinated.
 Yet again, he and his fellow pro-vaccine Republicans might want to look at those in their midst who are promoting these kinds of increasingly extreme arguments that unjustly denigrate not just mandates, but vaccines in general.

 Because while things weren’t great before thanks to the likes of Fox News’s Tucker Carlson and Laura Ingraham, they appear to be taking a turn.